 KM 3 | Fifth Avenue Rest Area

-Stop in at the Fifth Avenue rest area — one of four rest areas along the Skateway — for a quick break.
-Here, you’ll find various services and amenities, including heated change rooms, washrooms, fire pits, food and beverage vendors, and picnic tables.
+Stop in at the Fifth Avenue rest area — one of five rest areas along the Skateway — for a quick break.
+Here, you’ll find washrooms, food and beverage vendors, and picnic tables.

 KM 4 | Bank Street Bridge

-As you make your way past Lansdowne, be sure to slow down at the Bank Street Bridge to check out our 50th anniversary photo gallery.
-See historical photos, and discover some of the milestones in the rich history of the Rideau Canal Skateway.
+As you make your way past Lansdowne, be sure to slow down at the Bank Street Bridge.
+It's a beautiful spot to snap a photo, anytime of day!

 KM 5 | The Narrows